 For we have been socialized to respect fear more than our own needs for language and definition, and while we wait in silence for that final luxury of fearlessness, the weight of that silence will choke us.

 - Audre Lorde

 I am a Ph.D. student in the Department of Sociology at the University of California, Irvine.
 Broadly, my research looks at the intersection of culture/ideology and political behaviors—both electoral and extra-institutional.
-Funded by the National Science Foundation Graduate Research Fellowship Program, my master’s thesis examined how ideological imprinting, or formative exposure to grassroots models of mobilization, shape activists’ understanding of their own work and influence their long-term trajectories (e.g., decisions to exit certain social movement organizations).
+Funded by the National Science Foundation Graduate Research Fellowship Program, my master’s thesis examined how ideological imprinting, or formative exposure to grassroots models of mobilization, shape activists’ understanding of their own work and influence their long-term trajectories (such as, decisions to exit certain social movement organizations).
 This work was recently published in Mobilization.
-Currently, my dissertation investigates race and political alignments of non-white minorities.
+Currently, my dissertation investigates the intersection between various social identities and political cleavages.
 I use both qualitative and quantitative methodologies in my work.

 Outside of academia, I enjoy swimming and cheering on the Yankees.